jackmcdade/weird-wide-webring/README.md

 ## How to submit your site

-Fork this repo, add your site's name and URL to the [sites.js](https://github.com/jackmcdade/weird-wide-webring/blob/master/sites.js) file, and send us a pull request with why you want to join.
+Fork this repo, add your site's name and URL to the [sites.js](https://github.com/jackmcdade/weird-wide-webring/blob/master/sites.js) file, and send me a pull request with why you want to join.
 That's it.
 If you're weird enough and want it enough, I'll let you in.

 _(I accept bribes of all sorts.)_